EKGF/ekg-method/docs/process/plan/envision.md

   business benefits it could deliver.
-* Assess the impact of EKG, i.e. capturing all knowledge that is currently siloed and captured in all the various systems in a given scope and eco-system on business data, technology and organization.
+* Assess the impact of EKG, i.e. capturing all knowledge that is currently siloed and captured in all the various systems in a given scope and ecosystem on business data, technology and organization.
 * Do an initial discovery of the “strategic use cases”---that cannot be realistically done today---and choose the initial focus area giving scope for all subsequent phases.